Martin D-45 Acoustic Guitar Review – A Flagship Model Evaluation

 Durability Concerns

-I came across reviews mentioning durability issues, and I have to agree partially.
+An instrument at this level repays careful storage, and the guide on how to store a guitar covers humidity and case choice.
+Owner reviews mention durability issues, and there is something to that.
 While the craftsmanship is impeccable, the aging toner top finish can be prone to minor scratches and dents.
-Plus, the gluing on the back strap button came off after a few weeks.
+Plus, some report the gluing on the back strap button coming off after a few weeks.
 It’s a bit disappointing for a guitar of this caliber.
-I ended up fixing it myself, but I’d recommend being extra cautious with handling.
+It is a simple enough fix, but being extra cautious with handling is the better answer.

 Pros